-Say to the person: "You have been arrested for (give reason) ...." and then advise them their rights as an arrested person.
-Use the caution printed on the insert card in your notebook as a guide on the advice to be given.
+Say to the person: "You have been arrested for (give reason)" and then advise them their rights as an arrested person.
+Use the caution printed on the insert card in your notebook or in Checkpoint as a guide on the advice to be given.